 Does your sex drive need jump starting?
-Healthista spoke to three experts about the best natural libido boosters
+Healthista spoke to three nutritionists about the best natural libido boosters

 It might be mid-summer but that doesn’t mean everyone is feeling hot and sweaty (and no, we’re not talking about those cloudy forecasts).
 Thanks to factors like hormonal changes, low energy, stress, alcohol, drugs and even low self-esteem, at certain times in our lives, our libido can feel as though it’s lagging a little.
 In fact, research from The American Sexual Health Association has shown that 30-50 percent of people will deal with having a low sex drive at some point in their life.

 If you’re feeling this way, team Healthista has got your back.
 We spoke to three experts about the best natural libido boosters and ways to rev up your sex drive.
 So in the words of Marvin Gaye, ‘let’s get in ooonnnn.’